lwjohnst86/analyzing-cohorts-course/chapter4.md

 xp: 100
 ```

 Statistical analysis used on cohort data usually output some time of regression estimate along with a measure of uncertainty (e.g. 95% confidence interval).
-Sometimes it makes sense to present these results in a table, but often the better approach is to create a graph instead.
-Graphs show magnitude, direction, uncertainty, and comparison of results very effectively.
+Sometimes it makes sense to present these results in a table, but often the better approach is to create a figure instead.
+Figures show magnitude, direction, uncertainty, and comparison of results very effectively.

 Create a plot of the unadjusted model results that highlights the estimate and uncertainty of the estimate.